thelfer/mfem-mgis/docs/paper/joss/paper.md

 Young's modulus, Poisson's ratio, etc..
 In `MFEM/MGIS`, those properties can be uniform on the material or given by a partial quadrature function.
-The later case allows the properties to be defined independently on each integration points, which is required if those properties depends on local material properties or on the local state of the material (for instance, the local temperature).
+The later case allows the properties to be defined independently on each integration point, which is required if those properties depend on local material properties or the local state of the material (for instance, the local temperature).

 ## User interface